elgerlambert/redux-localstorage/README.md

 Store enhancer that syncs (a subset) of your Redux store state to localstorage.

-**NOTE:** Be sure to check out the [1.0-breaking-changes](https://github.com/elgerlambert/redux-localstorage/tree/1.0-breaking-changes) branch (available on npm as `redux-localstorage@beta`).
-It includes support for flexible storage backends, including (but not limited to) `sessionStorage` and react-natives' `AsyncStorage`!
+**NOTE:** Be sure to check out the [1.0-breaking-changes](https://github.com/elgerlambert/redux-localstorage/tree/1.0-breaking-changes) branch (available on npm as `redux-localstorage@rc`).
+It includes support for flexible storage backends, including (but not limited to) `sessionStorage` and react-natives' `AsyncStorage`.

 ## Installation
 ```js